 - labour force participation

-- the level of disability that people with autism/ASD experience, their need for assitance and the assistance they receive
+- the level of disability that autistic people experience, their need for assitance and the assistance they receive

-The observations show abysmal outcomes for people with "autism".
-These unnecessarily inequitable outcomes would be avoided or reduced if services appropriate for people with autism were available ... but governments at both the federal and state/territory level refuse to recognise that people with autism have distinct needs, needs that are different from the needs of people with disabilities that are better understood.
+The observations show abysmal outcomes for autistic people.
+These unnecessarily inequitable outcomes would be avoided or reduced if services appropriate for autistic people were available ... but governments at both the federal and state/territory level refuse to recognise that autistic people have distinct needs, needs that are different from the needs of people with disabilities that are more obvious/visible or better understood.

 The 2012 report says: